sausage-todd/dow/README.md

 - A configured SSH key in Digital Ocean (here https://cloud.digitalocean.com/account/security)
 - Some money to pay for volume gigabytes and droplet hours
 - This tool
+- _Optional:_ A configured firewall in Digital Ocean allowing only SSH access (because you don't want script-kiddies messing with your dev environment)

 ## How to use the tool